Caminho das Índias

-Caminho das Índias (lit: Path to the Indies; English title: India: A Love Story) is a Brazilian telenovela produced by TV Globo.
-It ran from 19 January to 11 September 2009.
-Caminho das Índias is a story of contrasts which examines the differences in beliefs and values of the Eastern and Western world.
+Caminho das Índias (lit: Path to the Indies; English title: India: A Love Story) is a Brazilian primetime telenovela produced and broadcast by TV Globo from 19 January to 11 September 2009, with 203 episodes.

-The telenovela stars Juliana Paes, Rodrigo Lombardi, Letícia Sabatella, Tânia Khallil, Débora Bloch, Alexandre Borges and Bruno Gagliasso.
+Written by Glória Perez, directed by Marcos Schechtman.
+Starring Juliana Paes, Rodrigo Lombardi, Letícia Sabatella, Tânia Khallil, Débora Bloch, Alexandre Borges and Bruno Gagliasso.

+The plot examines the differences in beliefs and values of the Eastern and Western world.
+Shot on location in India and Rio de Janeiro, it was Globo's first winning telenovela at the International Emmy Awards.

 Overview

 The title can be interpreted in two ways: it is Portuguese for "Route to the Indies" (literally) or "India's Way" (figuratively).
 The story is set during India's transition into a modern democracy, mostly in the period of the 1990s to 2000s, with many prominent flashbacks to the 1950s and 1970s.
 The story is equally divided between continents, from Rio de Janeiro, Brazil, to Rajasthan, India, with some scenes in Dubai.
 Themes include love, reason, sanity, insanity, and tradition versus modernity.
 The story highlights the contrasts of values and belief systems in the West and the East, told through families, their friends, and the complex mesh of relationships which connect them.